 - Women are more likely to be affected by chronic pain than men, irrespective of pain type or age

 Pain is often a symptom of another underlying medical condition and doctors say it should be seen as a disease in it own right and needs to be taken more seriously.
 Charities have repeatedly called for more research into the subject as it causes so much misery for so many people.

-Olivia Belle, from the charity Arthritis Research UK, which part-funded the work, said:
+Olivia Belle, from the charity Arthritis Research UK (Now VersusArthritis), which part-funded the work, said:

 “Although we may not be able to see it, living in pain, day in and day out, can have a devastating impact on people’s lives, affecting their independence, mobility and ability to stay in work.
 There is also, unsurprisingly, a direct link between chronic pain and depression.

 “If we are going to address this growing need, we need better pain management and better treatments to relieve pain.”

 A major issue is the lack of effective treatments for back pain and joint problems.
 Doctors are having to rely on prescribing powerful pain-killers such as tramadol, morphine or oxycodone.
 Unfortunately, these come with possible side-effects and often provide minimal benefit.
 While pharmaceutical firms have made progress in treating complex diseases such as cancer and heart disease, the problem of joint pain has remained a stumbling block.

 A New Implant to Treat Chronic Back Pain